VSA International Art Program for Children with Disabilities

 Children with disabilities are encouraged to create a portrait of themselves within the context of their neighborhood.
 What makes your neighborhood come alive?
 Interesting neighbors?
 Varied architecture?
 A great park or playground?
 Student-artists are encouraged to illustrate all the important people, places, and landscapes of their local space that shape who they are and who they will be in the future.

-Our 2014 competition is now closed.
+Our 2014 exhibition will be on display at the Department of Education beginning November 18th.
 To view our online exhibition of over 700 works by international artists with disabilities ages 3 to 22, please click here.

 2013 Yo Soy...Je Suis...I Am...My Family

 Student-artists in 2013 illustrate themselves among the people that provide love, support, and encouragement in their lives – their families!
 Portraying themselves with some of the most important people in their lives gives testament to the idea that family – no matter how big or how small – help shape who we are and provide the foundation for who we will be.